Beth Brennan: Departure

-Return and character reflection
+Return

 Imbruglia was asked to take part in the show's 20th anniversary celebrations, but she declined.
 When asked about a return to Neighbours she said "I'll always be grateful to the show for launching my career, but I wouldn't want to revisit that time."
-In 2021, when asked about Beth's son, Ned (Ben Hall), whilst in an interview with Behnaz Akhgar on BBC Radio Wales, Imbruglia said, "I have a son?
-What?
-Oh, my God.
-Oh, my God, I didn't even know that.
-That is brilliant.
-Do you know, because when I do watch it, I get freaked – it's like other people are in my house.
-I haven't watched it in a long time, but thank you for telling me I have a son on telly."
-Imbruglia later called the way she discovered her character's son "hysterical".
+In 2021, Imbruglia was asked about Beth's son, Ned Willis (Ben Hall), during an interview with Behnaz Akhgar on BBC Radio Wales.
+Imbruglia was shocked and thanked Akhgar, but admitted she was unaware of the fact.
+She branded it "brilliant" and added that when she watches Neighbours, she feels "freaked" because it is "like other people are in my house."
+Imbruglia found the way she discovered her character has a son "hysterical".

 Upon the announcement that the serial would be concluding in 2022, Imbruglia and her friend, Holly Valance (who played Felicity Scully), brainstormed a way to incorporate themselves into the finale and approached producers with an idea, which they accepted.
 Their scenes were filmed in London in one day and they both appeared on screen on 28 July 2022, despite their characters never having crossed paths during their original stints.

 In an interview with Angela Bishop of Studio 10, Imbruglia and Valance explained they wanted their returns to be a random surprise.
 Imbruglia called her character's introduction "incredible" and said it was a good experience working on a show that was so popular in Australia and the United Kingdom.
 She also said that she enjoyed the friendships she had made while on the serial.
-When asked about her favourite storyline as Beth, Imbruglia said, "My favourite storyline was most likely the build-up to the wedding with Brad (Scott Michaelson).
-I think because I was so young and every girl dreams of, you know, wearing a white dress, it was amazing to have that fantasy and be able to play that out."
-She also explained that the most fun storyline to play was the love triangle between Beth, Brad and Lauren.
-Imbruglia also said of her time on the serial, "I learnt a lot, and it's the reason I'm here, because the success of that show got me to the UK and made me realise I wanted to live here and be here."
+Imbruglia chose the build-up to Beth and Brad's wedding as her favourite storyline because "I think because I was so young and every girl dreams of, you know, wearing a white dress, it was amazing to have that fantasy and be able to play that out."
+She chose the love triangle between Beth, Brad and Lauren as her most fun to portray.
+Imbruglia concluded that she learned a lot from Neighbours, including her realisation she wanted to live in the UK following the show's success.